 SMB started out as a Windows file-sharing protocol, but it has become a de facto standard, even on the Mac.
 Some years ago, Apple deprecated its own AFP in favor of SMB, and you can connect to SMB shares in the Finder by choosing Go > Connect to Server.

 The major downside of SMB is that you cannot access those files when you’re not connected to the server.
-I’m also not happy with the Finder’s SMB integration, which is prone to random disconnects, spontaneously slowdowns, and other issues.
+I’m also not happy with the Finder’s SMB integration, which is prone to random disconnects, spontaneous slowdowns, and other issues.
 Working with SMB is much faster and easier on my Linux machines.

 Synology Drive is Synology’s proprietary alternative to cloud storage services like Dropbox.
-When you set it up, it creates a home folder for each user, with a Drive folder inside (for some reason, user home folders aren’t created automatically during initial setup).
+When you set it up, it creates a home folder for each user, with a Drive folder inside (for some reason, user home folders aren’t created automatically during account setup).
 You can then use the Synology Drive app to sync the files in that folder to your Mac—there’s also an iOS version that lets you access your files from your iPhone or iPad.
 Unfortunately, files stored in Synology Drive must also be copied to your Mac, which means they take up valuable local storage space.

 I access most of my remote files via SMB but use Synology Drive under the following conditions: